stingergraph/stinger/README.md

 Then call CMake from that build directory to automatically configure the build and to create a Makefile:

-    ccmake .. -DCMAKE_BUILD_TYPE=Release
+    ccmake ..

-Change `Release` to `Debug` for a debugging build during development.
+Change `Release` to `Debug` or `RelWithDebInfo` for a debugging build during development.
 Finally, call make to build all libraries and executable targets (or call make and the name of an executable or library to build):

-    make
+    make -j8

-Note:  multithreaded make is discouraged until CMakeLists issues are corrected.
+Note: the -j flag is a multi-threaded build.
+Typically you should match the argument to the number of cores on your system.

 All binary targets will be built and placed in build/bin.
 They are named according to the folder from which they were built (so src/bin/server produces build/bin/stinger\_server, src/bin/clients/tools/json\_rpc\_server produces build/bin/stinger\_json\_rpc\_server, etc.).
 If you ran SOURCEME.sh from the build directory as instructed above, the build/bin directory is appended to your path.

-All library targets are built as both static and shared libraries by default and are placed in build/lib as .so and .a files (or .dylib on Mac).
-Headers for these libraries are copied into build/include/library\_name.
-The build/include directory is in the include path of all targets.

 Executable Targets
 ==================